rkthakur/Printable-Label/README.md

 ### 3. You can simply deply public folder on webserver and hit "<Your webserver URL and Context>/plabels.html".
 ### 4. Use Bowers Print option to preview and print labels.

+Demo of Sample Application:
+1. You can see working Demo of this application at Netlify : https://frosty-kare-b9f241.netlify.app/public/plabels.html

 # References
 1. Google Chart used for QR Code generation.